tensorlayer/TensorLayer/docs/index.rst

 * **Tensor**: Neural networks perform on multidimensional data arrays which are referred to as "tensors".

+* **Tutorial**: Providing mass format-consistent examples covering Dropout, DropConnect, Denoising Autoencoder, LSTM, CNN etc, speed up your development.

 * **TPU**: Tensor Processing Unit is a custom ASIC built specifically for machine learning and tailored for TensorFlow.

 * **Distribution**: Distributed Machine Learning is the default function of TensorFlow.

 * **Compatibility**: A network is abstracted to regularization, cost and outputs of each layer.
-Easy to work with other TensorFlow libraries.
+Other wraping libraries for TensorFlow are easy to merged into TensorLayer, suitable for Researches.

-* **Simplicity**: Be easy to use, easy to extend and modify, to facilitate use in Research and Engineering.
+* **Simplicity**: Be easy to use, extend and modify, to facilitate use in Research and Engineering.

 * **High-Speed**: The running speed under GPU support is the same with TensorFlow only.
 The simplicity do not sacrifice the performance.